What is the smoking ban in public places?

 The majority of workplaces, shops, public transport and other public environments had banned or at least restricted smoking as a matter of policy by the mid 1990s, but it remained legal to smoke in most licensed premises.

-However, in the years leading up to the ban, there was an increase in support for more restrictions on smoking in public places.
+In the years leading up to the 2006 smoking ban, there was an increase in support for more restrictions on smoking in public places.
 Although this partly reflected the decline in the numbers of smokers, it also reflected the greater assertiveness of non-smokers, many of whom were less prepared to tolerate smoking.

 Legislation to this effect was introduced in October 2005, as part of the health improvement and protection bill.
 The ban was intended to come into force in 2007.